End of communism in Hungary

-Communist rule in the People's Republic of Hungary came to an end in 1989 by a peaceful transition to a democratic system.
-After the Hungarian Revolution of 1956 was suppressed by Soviet forces, Hungary remained a communist country.
+Communist rule in the Hungarian People's Republic came to an end in 1989 by a peaceful transition from a one-party state to a multi-party and liberal-democratic system.
+After the Hungarian Revolution of 1956 was suppressed by Soviet forces, Hungary remained a Marxist–Leninist state.
 As the Soviet Union weakened at the end of the 1980s, the Eastern Bloc disintegrated.

-The events in Hungary were part of the Revolutions of 1989, known in Hungarian as the rendszerváltás (lit. 'system change' or 'change of regime').
+Decades before the Hungarian Round Table Talks of 1989, political and economic forces within Hungary put pressure on the ruling Hungarian Working People's Party (MSZMP).
+These pressures contributed to the fall of Communism in Hungary in 1989.
+The events in Hungary were part of the Revolutions of 1989, known in Hungarian as the rendszerváltás (lit. 'system change').

 Prelude

-Decades before the Round Table Talks, political and economic forces within Hungary put pressure on Hungarian communism.
-These pressures contributed to the fall of socialism in Hungary in 1989.